Create a Skill / Agent / Team Repository

 description | ✓ | One-sentence summary on the listing card |

-Optional README.md: If present, it's used as the team's detail page body.
-If absent, the listing shows only the name and description from team.json.
+Optional README.md: If present, used as the team's detail page body.

 Quick start